openturns/openturns/python/doc/theory/meta_modeling/cross_validation.rst

 In this section, we present the fast leave-one-out error estimator of a linear least squares model.
-In the special case of of a linear least squares model, [stone1974]_ (eq.
+In the special case of a linear least squares model, [stone1974]_ (see eq.
 3.13 page 121) showed that the leave-one-out residuals have an expression which depends on the diagonal of the projection matrix.
 In this case, the evaluation of the leave-one-out mean squared error involves the